jpotts/alfresco-share-chart-example/README.md

 # Alfresco AIO Project - SDK 4.0

-This is an All-In-One (AIO) project for Alfresco SDK 4.0.
+This is an All-In-One (AIO) project for Alfresco SDK 4.0 that shows how to use out-of-the-box Aikau widgets to chart data in an Alfresco Share dashlet.
+The data can come from any source, such as a REST API.

 Run with `./run.sh build_start` or `./run.bat build_start` and verify that it